pgRouting/pgrouting/doc/driving_distance/pgr_drivingDistance.rst

 Using the Dijkstra algorithm, extracts all the nodes that have costs less than or equal to the value ``distance``.
-The edges extracted will conform to the corresponding spanning tree.
+The edges extracted will conform to the corresponding spaning tree.

 Signatures
 -------------------------------------------------------------------------------